cmauck10/active-learning/README.md

-Repo containing notebook and files from active learning research.
+Notebooks from experiments with data annotation via active learning.